adiMallya/timeUp/README.md

 - To sync the dB in another system just refresh the migrations folder from source control and run the upgrade command.

 Read more about [Flask-Migrate](https://qxf2.com/blog/database-migration-flask-migrate/)

+## Deployment :question:

+In your production environment, make sure the environment variable FLASK_CONFIG is set to "production" or FLASK_DEBUG is unset, so that ProductionConfig is used, and set DATABASE_URL as per your production needs.

+## Note

+This project was part of an assignment and hence is for learning purposes only.